thegreatunclean/mapwriter/README.md

 MapWriter: A minimap mod for Minecraft

 Modified to more faithfully recreate the Anvil region format.
 Add a dummy level.dat and you can open these region files with tools like MCEdit.
+Such a dummy level.dat is thoughtfully provided for you.
+Place it in the world folder alongside the `region` folder and away you go!
+You will most likely have to switch into Chunk View in MCEdit and pan around to find your map data.

 You **must** use a very recent version of MCEdit, one that supports mod blocks.